 Teen comics need to get their material into the world!
 It’s hard enough writing material that you poured your heart into with no audience but your family and friends.
 Performing live gives teens confidence as well as (sometimes painful, but necessary) honest feedback.
 As a teen comic myself (I’ve been doing standup since seventh grade, lo those four years ago), I understand the struggle.
 To write comedy, you need to watch it — and with most clubs 18 or 21 and up, this can be its own problem.
 And adults have trouble getting comedy clubs to book them, so how are teens supposed to do any better?

-However, I have found a few clubs in New York City that allow teen comics inside—and if you follow my tips, you might get a not-in-NYC joint to open itself up for you, too!
+Now that clubs are reopening, I have found a few in New York City that allow teen comics inside—and if you follow my tips, you might get a not-in-NYC joint to open itself up for you, too!

 Gotham Comedy Club